Catholic Diocese of Lincoln: 1800 to 1862

-The first Catholic missionary to visit Nebraska was Peter DeSmet, who crossed the Missouri River into Nebraska to baptize two infants of the Otoe people near present-day Bellevue in 1838.
+The first Catholic missionary to visit Nebraska was Pierre-Jean De Smet, who crossed the Missouri River into Nebraska to baptize two infants of the Otoe people near present-day Bellevue in 1838.
 At that time, the area was under the jurisdiction of the Diocese of St. Louis.
 DeSmet later traveled along the Platte River to a council of the tribes.

 Pope Pius IX in 1850 erected the Vicariate Apostolic of Indian Territory East of the Rocky Mountains.
 This huge jurisdiction contained the present-day states of Kansas, Nebraska, North and South Dakota, Colorado, Wyoming, and Montana.
-The pope named John Miège from St. Louis as the vicar apostolic.
+Pius IX named John Miège from St. Louis as the vicar apostolic.
 Four years later, in 1854, the US Congress created the Nebraska Territory, a vast area covering six future states.

-The first Catholic church in Nebraska was St. Mary's, established in Omaha in 1856.
-In 1857, the Vatican suppressed the Vicariate of the Indian Territory, creating instead the Vicariate of Kansas, which included all of Nebraska.
-Miège was made vicar of the new vicariate.
-The second apostolic vicar of Nebraska was James O'Connor.
+The first Catholic parish in the Lincoln area was St. Benedict's, erected in 1856.
+It is the oldest parish in Nebraska.
+In 1857, Pius IX suppressed the Vicariate of the Indian Territory, creating instead the Vicariate Apostolic of Kansas, which included all of Nebraska.Pius IX appointed Miège as vicar of the new vicariate.

 1862 to 1887

 In 1862, Pastor Emmanuel Hartig dedicated St. Benedict's Church in Nebraska City, the oldest standing church in the state.
-During the American Civil War, Irish Catholic workers started immigrating to Nebraska to aid in the transportation of goods and to later build the Union Pacific railroad.
+During the American Civil War, Irish Catholic workers moved to Nebraska to transport goods for the war effort.
+They later built the Union Pacific railroad through the area.
 Nebraska was admitted as a state in 1867.

 By the 1870s, large numbers of German and Czech Catholic immigrants were settling on farms in the region.
+The second apostolic vicar of Nebraska was James O'Connor, named by Pius IX in 1876.
 On August 2, 1885, the Vatican elevated the Apostolic Vicariate of Nebraska to the Diocese of Omaha.